Massive-Wiki/developer-massive-wiki/Link workbench/testdir/pageOne.md

 If you need to change the link text: [[Massive Wiki Roadmap|roadmap]].

+Massive Wiki Builder does not currently support internal Markdown links like this, though: [roadmap][Massive%20Wiki%20Roadmap.md].

 Sometimes, we use a fenced code block as an example.

 ```markdown